jbanes1/TextAnalyticsScraper/README.md

 If this happens continuously, try closing some processes on your computer before the link scraping begins.
 After it starts scrolling, feel free to continue using your computer.

 In the case the above "fix" does not work, try adding time.sleep(int) after the driver.get calls.
-Whatever interger you use as "int" will be the number of seconds until the next steps of the program can begin.
+Whatever integer you use as "int" will be the number of seconds until the program's next steps can begin.
 This will require the program to be recompiled.

 #### The TikTok scraper is broken!